robsann/robsann/docs/zabbix_install.md

         ```
     - The parameters should be as below:
         ```yml
-        Server=zabbix-server                    # Zabbix Server (Docker) IP/DNS name
-        ServerActive=zabbix-server:10051        # Zabbix Server (Docker) IP/DNS:Port
-        Hostname=zabbix-host                    # Hostname set at Zabbix UI
+        Server=zabbix-server                    # Zabbix Server IP or DNS name (on Docker network) ServerActive=zabbix-server:10051        # Zabbix Server IP/DNS:Port (Docker network) Hostname=zabbix-host                    # Hostname set at Zabbix UI
         ```
+3. After a couple of minutes, check if the host status on the Zabbix GUI becomes green.
-3. Run the command below on the zabbix-server to reload the configuration file if needed:
+4. Run on the Docker Host the zabbix-server command below to reload the configuration file if needed:
     ```bash
     $ docker exec -it zabbix-server zabbix_server -R config_cache_reload
     ```
-4. After a couple of minutes, check if the host status on the Zabbix GUI becomes green.

 ## Configure Zabbix Agent on the Docker Host (Kali Linux)